Margin-Call-Trading-Services/carl-von-clausewitz/README.md

 ## TODO List
   - Need to adjust indicators to digest different interval data (min, hrs, days, weeks, etc)
   - Need to write unit tests
-  - Need to add RSI indicator
   - Need to add bollinger bands
   - Look into other indicators, check this website: https://www.investopedia.com/top-7-technical-analysis-tools-4773275
-  - Depending on what Ryan says, might need to change the format of the json input parameters

 ### How to start up virtual environment
 Type this in terminal: source venv/bin/activate